akarhin/akarhin.github.io/_projects/1_project.md

 where:
 - \( m \) is an integer (1, 2, 3, ...)

-**Hunting thooth frequency** The hunting teeth frequency (HTF) is the rate at which a tooth in one gear engages with a specific tooth in another gear.
+**The hunting thooth frequency** (HTF) is the rate at which a tooth in one gear engages with a specific tooth in another gear.
+HTF can be used to determine faults occuring at a specific thooth.
+It is calculated with:

-**Formula:**

 $$
 HTF = \frac{\text{GMF} \times N_a}{T_{out} \times T_{in}}
 $$
-where
+where:
--GMF is the gear meshing frequency
+- GMF is the gear meshing frequency
 - N_a is the common frequency
--T_in = pinion teeth
+- T_in = pinion teeth
--T_out = gear teeth
+- T_out = gear teeth

 The common frequency is determined by dividing the amount of theeth from both gears in the gearpair into integer multiples.
-For example, 24 can be divided into 1* 24, 2*12, 3*8 and 4*6.
+For example, 24 can be divided into 1*24, 2*12, 3*8 and 4*6.
 The highest number present in both of the gears integer multiples is the common frequency.
-For example, 12 theeth gear and the previous gear have a common frequency of 12.
-This is a bad design choice, since specific theeth collide in a frequency of 12 * GMF.
-More importantly, if we have an even gear ratio, faults in specific theeth in the pinion affect specific theeth on the corresponding gear, accelerating the wear induced in these specific gear theeth locations.
+For example, 12 theeth gear and the previous gear have a common frequency of 12, since it is the highest common integer present in the integer multiples of both gears.
+This is a bad design choice since we have an even gear ratio.
+This can lead to faults developing in specific theeth in the pinion affecting specific theeth on the corresponding gear, accelerating the wear induced in these specific gear theeth locations.

 The following section explains some common fault modes and their effect on the specific fault frequencies and the vibration signature in the frequency domain.